marcusnestor/WindowsCrazy/_posts/2020-06-20-how-to-install-plex-media-server-on-freenas.md

 ---
 ID: 1675
 post_title: >
-  How to install Plex Media Server on
+  How to Install Plex Media Server on
   FreeNAS?
 author: Eva
 post_excerpt: ""